Hint mode is switched on Switch off

 Examples of Brady Bonds

-1. The illustration involving Argentina’s Brady bonds pertains to the utilization of specific Argentine bonds known as ’letes.’
+1. The illustration involving Argentina’s Brady bonds pertains to the utilization of specific Argentine bonds known as ’letes’ (example: Argentina, LETES 0% 31dec2021, USD).
 Argentina’s financial institutions issue these treasury bills, which come with discounts and have maturity periods of three, six, and twelve months.
 Additionally, there are monthly auctions conducted for the letes.

-2. Another instance involves the utilization of a specific bond by Mexico known as Ajustabonos.
+2. Another instance involves the utilization of a specific bond by Mexico known as Ajustabonos (example: Vitro, 8.625% 1feb2012, USD).
 These bonds are long-term, with tenures of 3 and 5 years, and foreign investors receive tax exemptions for holding them.
 The Mexican treasury issues these bonds, indexing them to inflation, and they offer real-time returns based on the Mexican Consumer Price Index.

 FAQ